putuyoga/privyr-lead/README.md

 ---

 Each user will be able to generate a unique webhook url, which power one-way data sharing triggered by an event.
 It will enable the system to listen to any new incoming lead information and store it into database.
+To obtain the webhook URL, one can access the user related page (ie. `https://privyr-lead.vercel.app/leads/123`)

 **URL:** `{baseUrl}/webhooks/:webhookId`